This article presents some of the most popular alternatives to Amazon for online shoppers.

 Target’s parent Dayton Corporation opened its first store in 1962.
 In 1969, Dayton Corp became the Dayton-Hudson Corp after merging with J.L.
 Hudson, and in 2000 Dayton-Hudson was renamed the Target Corporation.

 Target’s claim to fame was to create a discount chain with a premium shopping experience.
-Unlike Walmart, Target’s stores are designed with a more “upscale” feel and their in-store staff is known for being very knowledgeable, fast and always ready to help.
+Unlike Walmart, Target’s stores have a more “upscale” feel.
+Their staff is very knowledgeable, fast and always ready to help.

-While their eCommerce site started out lagging Amazon or Walmart in sophistication, it has definitely caught up over the years and now even offers 2-day delivery to most U.S. customers without having to purchase an annual membership, like Amazon Prime.
+While their eCommerce site started out lagging Amazon or Walmart in sophistication, it has definitely caught up over the years.
+Now, it offers 2-day delivery to most U.S. customers without the need for an annual membership, like Amazon Prime.

 What makes Target unique?